A lone yachtsman adrift 275 miles out from the Australian coastline has been rescued thanks in no small part to help from a commercial airliner.

 Flight AC033 from Vancouver to Sydney eventually touched down at 00:20 local time – a delay of around 90 minutes.

-Air Canada were delighted to have been of help – “Congratulations go to the entire crew involved in this spontaneous and successful search and rescue mission, in particular Captain Andrew Robertson, First Officers Willie Cove and Richard Sava and Relief Pilot Mark Lawrysyn,” said Calin Rovinescu, Air Canada President and CEO.
+Air Canada was delighted to have been of help – “Congratulations go to the entire crew involved in this spontaneous and successful search and rescue mission, in particular, Captain Andrew Robertson, First Officers Willie Cove and Richard Sava and Relief Pilot Mark Lawrysyn,” said Calin Rovinescu, Air Canada President, and CEO.
 “Their immediate response to this albeit unusual call for help reflects highly on their own values and skills and also demonstrates that wherever Air Canada flies, safety and integrity are core values that we proudly live by.

-The image below show the Air Canada aircraft finally approaching Sydney.
+The image below shows the Air Canada aircraft finally approaching Sydney.